parthavic62/space-invaders-game/README.md

 A classic arcade-style shooter game built from scratch in Python as my A-Level Computer Science summer project.

-About
+**About**

 This is a complete recreation of the classic Space Invaders arcade game, featuring progressive difficulty and engaging gameplay mechanics.
 Players defend Earth by controlling a ground cannon and shooting down waves of descending alien invaders.

 Features

-- **Player Controls**: Smooth arrow key movement and spacebar shooting mechanics
+- Player Controls: Smooth arrow key movement and spacebar shooting mechanics
-- **Adaptive Enemy AI**: Aliens increase speed and move closer as the game progresses
+- Adaptive Enemy AI: Aliens increase speed and move closer as the game progresses
-- **Dynamic Difficulty**: Multiple levels with escalating challenge
+- Dynamic Difficulty: Multiple levels with escalating challenge
-- **Scoring System**: Track your performance across gameplay sessions
+- Scoring System: Track your performance across gameplay sessions
-- **Collision Detection**: Precise hit detection for projectiles and enemies
+- Collision Detection: Precise hit detection for projectiles and enemies
-- **Custom Rendering**: Built-in visual system for sprites, enemies, and projectiles
+- Custom Rendering: Built-in visual system for sprites, enemies, and projectiles

 Built With